Hard probe path lengths and event-shape engineering of the quark-gluon plasma: Model and path length measures

 In the following we show distributions obtained from integrating \eqref{eq:energyloss}, but we stress that in this work we do not actually compute energy loss as \eqref{eq:energyloss} is only proportional to our ansatz for energy loss.
 Nevertheless, as a proxy for energy loss (up to a constant factor) the results can be used to identify interesting regimes for ESE\@.

-It is important that path lengths are evaluated from the origin of the line to the point where it leaves the plasma, but that the integrals are evaluated only from the time $\tau_\text{fs}$ onward, since the required quantities of $T$ and $u^\mu$ are unknown before this time.
+It is important that path lengths are evaluated from the origin of the line to the point where it leaves the plasma, but that the integrals are evaluated only from the time $\tau_\text{hyd}$ onward, since the required quantities of $T$ and $u^\mu$ are unknown before this time.
 Each of the elements in \eqref{eq:energyloss} can be separately included in the computation, i.e.~we can choose the power $\alpha$ while independently omitting or including the factor $\gamma$ and the inner product with the velocity for the purpose of evaluating each element's contribution to the energy loss.

-Fig.~\ref{fig:differentpathlengths} shows the distributions of path length $\tilde L$ for 0--5\% collision centrality (left) and the average $\langle\tilde L\rangle$ for all collision centralities (right) for $\tilde L$ equal to the static and dynamic path lengths as well as two integrals taking into account fluid flow (see legend)\@.
-For larger system sizes, the dynamic length is typically longer than the length in the static $\tau_\text{fs}$ case, which is natural considering the expansion of the QGP\@.
-On the other hand, the dynamic path lengths have a sharp cut-off around $\tau=12\,\text{fm}$ since after this time there is no QGP left.
+Fig.~\ref{fig:differentpathlengths} shows the distributions of path length $\tilde L$ for 0--5\% collision centrality (left) and the average $\langle\tilde L\rangle$ for all collision centralities (right) for $\tilde L$ equal to the path lengths as well as two integrals taking into account fluid flow (see legend)\@.
+The path lengths have a sharp cut-off around $\tilde L=12\,\text{fm}$ since after this time there is no QGP left.
 For the more realistic cases with fluid velocities we see the path lengths are strongly reduced, which implies that most hard probes propagate in the direction of the fluid.
 An extra factor of $1/\gamma$ reduces this further by about an extra 10\%\@.

 Many of the results shown in the rest of this work use event shape engineering (ESE) to select particularly elliptical or particularly spherical events.
 This is achieved through the flow vector defined by